 So what happens to a security interest that is not perfected?
 The creditor still has a legal interest in the collateral.
 If, for example, the borrower stops making payments, the creditor could go to court to enforce the original lending agreement against the borrower.
 But an unperfected security interest cannot be enforced against third parties who had no notice of the interest.
 So if another creditor attempted to make a claim against the same asset, the secured creditor may not be able to claim priority.
 The court could liquidate the asset and use the proceeds to settle both debts.
 If there are not enough proceeds to cover both debts, the secured creditor could lose part – or all – of its initial investment.
 This is why it is so important to perfect a security interest in compliance with all state and federal laws that apply to it.

-Call Us Today to Schedule a Consultation with a California Securities Attorney
+Call Us Today to Schedule a Consultation with a San Jose Securities Attorney

-The experienced securities at Structure Law Group know how to protect business assets.
+The experienced San Jose securities attorneys at Structure Law Group know how to protect business assets.
 Call (408) 441-7500 or contact us online to schedule a consultation.